 Creative, cosmopolitan and a city that has always trodden its own path: Bristol, unlike any other English destination.

 Bristol Airport is the main international gateway to the whole of South West England and South Wales.
 It is located just 20 minutes from central Bristol and 45 minutes from Bath.

-In 2017, the airport welcomed over eight million passengers, with flights from over 125 direct destinations in 30 countries, as well as hundreds more via one-stop flights though the major European hubs.
-Customer service is paramount, with the airport voted runner-up in the Airports Council International Awards for Best 5-10 million passenger airport in Europe 2017.
+In 2018, the airport welcomed 8.6 million passengers, with flights from over 120 direct destinations in 30 countries, as well as hundreds more via one-stop flights though the major European hubs.
+Customer service is paramount, with the airport voted as the winner in the Airports Council International Awards for Best 5-10 million passenger airport in Europe 2018.
 Over £160m has been invested in upgrading terminal facilities since 2010.

 From the airport, direct public transport links connect to all major cities in the region including Bristol, Bath, Exeter, Plymouth, Newport and Cardiff.
 Devon, Cornwall, Stonehenge and the Cotswolds are all easily reachable via onward transport connections.